-- 1. Purge gas lines after all connections have been made. - 2.
-Check gas lines for leaks. - 3.
-To Begin Component Self-Test: - Remove blower access door.
-Disconnect the thermostat R lead from furnace control board.
-Manually close blower door switch.
-Short (jumper) the C terminal on control to the TEST/TWIN 3/16-in.
-(8 mm) quick-connect terminal on control until the LED goes out (approximately 2 sec).
+3. To Begin Component Self-Test: Remove blower access door.
+Disconnect the thermostat R lead from the furnace control board.
+Manually close the blower door switch.
+Short (jumper) the C terminal on control to the TEST/TWIN 3/16-inch quick connect terminal on control until LED goes out (approximately 2 sec).
 Gas valve and humidifier will not be turned on.
-Remove jumper from terminals.
-(See Figure 33)
+(See Figure 25)